ksubramanyeshwara/JavaScript/10 Objects/objects.md

     this.ram = ram;
     this.gpu = gpu;
 }
-const laptop1 = new Laptop("Lenovo", "AMD", 24, "1024mb");
+// here brand, ram, cpu are the keys const laptop1 = new Laptop("Lenovo", "AMD", 24, "1024mb");
 const laptop2 = new Laptop("Dell", "Intel", 16, "1024mb");
 console.log(laptop1);